lincappu/learngit/readme.txt

 Git tracks changes of files.
 Git add origin
 git branch dev and  checkout dev
-Creating a new branch is quick and simple.
+Creating a NEW branch is quick AND simple.